tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Give this instance a unique name **Calm_Workshop_MYSQL_App_1**.

-.. note:: Every launch performed requires a name change, making each lanuch unique - this can be done by incrementing the suffix in the name.
+.. note:: Every launch performed requires a name change, making each launch unique - this can be done by incrementing the suffix in the name.

 This will now bring you to the **Instance** page.
 The bar across the top allows you to see various information about the application instance: